 Because of many things, Mapleton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Mapleton really has some of the features that families look for when choosing a good community to raise children.
 Is Mapleton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Mapleton in 2010 was $30,411, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
-This equates to an annual income of $121,644 for a family of four.
-However, Mapleton contains both very wealthy and poor people as well.
+The per capita income in Mapleton in 2010 was $33,518, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
+This equates to an annual income of $134,072 for a family of four.

 The people who call Mapleton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mapleton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mapleton include English, German, Danish, European, and Irish.
+The greatest number of Mapleton residents report their race to be White, followed by Native American.
+Important ancestries of people in Mapleton include English, Danish, European, Swedish, and German.

 The most common language spoken in Mapleton is English.
 Other important languages spoken here include Spanish and Pacific Island languages.